Goals

 to only call redraw

-The count is being stored in the global variable gCount
+The count of clicks is stored in the global variable gCount

 .
 The handler increments it and the main